okta/okta-aws-cli/README.md

     > Grant type) `Authorization Code`, `Device Authorization`, and `Token Exchange`.
 The OIDC app is then paired with an [Okta AWS Federation](https://www.okta.com/integrations/aws-account-federation/) integration application.
-The pairing is acheived in the Fed app's `Allowed Web SSO Client` setting (as listed in the Admin UI > Applications > [the AWS Fed app] > Sign On) the Client ID of the OIDC native app and `Identity Provider ARN (Required only for SAML SSO)` setting is the AWS ARN value for the AWS IAM Identity Provider for the integration.
+The pairing is achieved in the Fed app's `Allowed Web SSO Client` setting (as listed in the Admin UI > Applications > [the AWS Fed app] > Sign On) the Client ID of the OIDC native app and `Identity Provider ARN (Required only for SAML SSO)` setting is the AWS ARN value for the AWS IAM Identity Provider for the integration.

-Okta has a wizzard to help establish the settings needed in AWS IAM, SAML certificate generation, and settings needed for the Okta AWS Federation app.
+Okta has a wizard to help establish the settings needed in AWS IAM, SAML certificate generation, and settings needed for the Okta AWS Federation app.
 Replace these required values in the URL below.
-Then follow the directions in that wizzard.
+Then follow the directions in that wizard.

 * Org Admin Domain - [ADMIN_DOMAIN] - example: `myorg-admin.okta.com`
 * Okta AWS Federation app Client ID - [CLIENT_ID] - example: `0oa555555aaaaaaZZZZZ`